facundoq/tmeasures/README.md

-# inmeasure
+# measurin

 Tools for measuring invariance and equivariance in neural networks.

 Support for Pytorch models.